input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 :::info

-- If you have already installed `Squid` via `apt` package manager, we recommend that you delete it before manually building it from source by running the following commands:
+- If you have already installed `Squid` via the `apt` package manager, we recommend that you delete it before manually building it from source by running the following commands:
   - `sudo systemctl stop squid`
   - `sudo apt remove squid`
-  - `sudo apt autoremove`.
+  - `sudo apt autoremove`

-- The FAQ for compiling `Squid` is available [here](https://wiki.squid-cache.org/SquidFaq/CompilingSquid).
+- The FAQ for compiling `Squid` is available [here](https://wiki.squid-cache.org/SquidFaq/CompilingSquid)

 - You will need a C++ compiler that can be installed with the `sudo apt install build-essential` command.

 :::

-On the [Squid page listing released versions](https://www.squid-cache.org/Versions/), identify the latest stable released version (currently `6.12`) and download it:
+On the [Squid page with released versions](https://www.squid-cache.org/Versions/), identify the latest stable released version (currently `6.12`) and download it:

 ```bash
 wget https://www.squid-cache.org/Versions/v6/squid-6.12.tar.gz